Skip to content

 While the home is being built, the lender has an appraiser or inspector check the house during the various stages of construction.

 If approved by the appraiser, the lender makes additional payments to the contractor, known as draws.
-Expect to have between four and six inspections to monitor the progress.
+To monitor the progress, expect to have between four and six inspections.

-Depending on the type of construction loan, the borrower might be able to convert the construction loan to a traditional mortgage once the home is built.
+Depending on the type of construction loan, the borrower might be able to convert it to a traditional mortgage once the home is built.

 This is known as a construction-to-permanent loan.
 If the loan is solely for the construction phase, the borrower might be required to get a separate mortgage designed to pay off the construction loan.